ObjectDB Database Search

 To store objects in an ObjectDB database using JPA we need to define an entity class: Open ... indicates that a persistence unit definition in an XML file is missing.
 This is discussed in the ObjectDB Manual .
 But nevertheless, this class is a valid ObjectDB entity class, despite the warning

-dynamic web project.
-To add ObjectDB /JPA support to the project, drag the objectdb .jar file from ... : You should now have an Eclipse Java EE 6 project with ObjectDB /JPA support.
+web project.
+Now, add ObjectDB support to the new Eclipse Project - by dragging the objectdb ... : Now you should have an Eclipse Dynamic Web project with ObjectDB /JPA support.
 The next step is creating a JPA Entity class .

 [ODB1] Chapter 4 - JDO Metadata